printers-for-people/catboat/docs/G-Codes.md

 they are not case sensitive.
 (So, "SET_SERVO" and "set_servo" both run the same command.)

-This section is organized by Klipper module name, which generally follows the section names specified in the
+This section is organized by Kalico module name, which generally follows the section names specified in the
 [printer configuration file](Config_Reference.md).
 Note that some modules are automatically loaded.